-- Healthcare, saw investments in online doctor-patient engagement application, platform for medical loans common surgeries such as orthopedic surgeries, cardiology, transplant etc., platform offering services like lab tests, medical equipment on rent and sale like wheelchair, oxygen concentrator etc., imaging services like MRI, CT scan, x-ray, ultrasound etc., point of care screening and diagnostics provider of non-invasive and proactive detection of diseases, startup focused at development and application of cutting-edge informational and computational technologies to the practice of medicine in the neonatal intensive care unit, manufacturing and commercialization of biomaterials and medical products.
+- Healthcare saw investments in online doctor-patient engagement applications.
+Also, investments were made in platforms for medical loans for common surgeries including orthopaedic, cardiology, transplant etc. Investors also showed interest in platforms offering services like lab tests, medical equipment on rent and sale.
+Platforms that offer imaging services like MRI, CT scan, x-ray, ultrasound etc. also got attention.
+Some companies as point of care screening and diagnostics provider of non-invasive and proactive detection of diseases came to limelight.
+And, startups focused at development and application of cutting-edge informational and computational technologies got funded.
+Practice of medicine in the neonatal intensive care unit, manufacturing and commercialisation of biomaterials and medical products was appreciated too.

 - Education, saw investments in learning activity based boxes (children b/w 2 to 8 yrs) on subscription basis containing projects, games, do-it-yourself projects and a storybook, hybrid tutoring platform for school students which connects students with private tutors, online language learning platform, Android based laptop for education, platform offering educational loans from lenders for courses such as business analytics and machine learning certification etc.